aiortc/aiortc/README.rst

 Requirements
 ------------

-Currently, you need a development version of ``cryptography`` to use ``aiortc``, but this will no longer be the case once ``cryptography`` 2.2 is released.
+In addition to aiortc's Python dependencies you need a couple of libraries installed on your system for media codecs and encryption.

 On Debian/Ubuntu run:

 .. code:: bash

     apt install libopus-dev libsrtp2-dev libssl-dev libvpx-dev
-    pip install -e git://github.com/pyca/cryptography.git@a36579b6e4086ded4c20578bbfbfae083d5e6bce#egg=cryptography

 On OS X run: